Lay Ministry/Ordained Ministry

 The LMFP provides a supportive environment for integration of all dimensions of the Master of Divinity Program.
 This integration occurs within the context of the students lived experience, present values, and future goals.
 The program also fosters a sense of community among the students through a variety of activities.

 The Master of Divinity Program at the University of Notre Dame invites students who are preparing for service to the Roman Catholic Church as lay ecclesial ministers, as well as students who are preparing to serve the Church as ordained priests.
-In keeping with the spirit of collaborative leadership which is the model for ministry in the contemporary Church, many experiences in the three-year program will be shared in common among the two groups of students on their respective vocational paths.
+In keeping with the spirit of collaborative leadership which is the model for ministry in the contemporary Church, many experiences in the three-year program will be shared in common among the two groups of students on their respective paths.
 However, the dimension of spiritual formation, which is one of the three keystones of the Program, takes somewhat different forms for the two groups.

-For those pursing the ordained priesthood in the Congregation of Holy Cross, their religious order shapes and supervises their spiritual formation.
+For those pursuing the ordained priesthood in the Congregation of Holy Cross, their religious order shapes and supervises their spiritual formation.
 If you are interested in exploring this path of ministerial service, consider the following material.